vastopol/FPL_Interpreter/README.md

 ### Syntax (primer)
 FP language based:
 Some of the syntax has been changed, other features have been modified also for ease of use.
-For comprehensive docomentation of the syntax see syntax.dat.
+For comprehensive docomentation of the syntax see "syntax.dat".
 This will show some of the more important basics of FP_REPL interaction. such as...
 (insert list here later)